AnaTipps/citybike_challenge/README.md

 The first stage of the project required gathering monthly CSV files spanning from January 2018 to December 2020, sourced from the [Citi Bike Data](https://citibikenyc.com/system-data) webpage.
 These files were then organized within a dedicated folder named "data."
 It's important to note that the data utilized in this analysis exclusively pertains to the Jersey City region.

-Following this, I created a Jupyter Notebook file named [citibike.ipynb] (https://github.com/AnaTipps/citybike_challenge/citibike.ipynb).
+Following this, I created a Jupyter Notebook file named [citibike.ipynb]([https://github.com/AnaTipps/citybike_challenge/citibike.ipynb](https://github.com/AnaTipps/citybike_challenge/blob/main/citibike.ipynb)).
 In this file, I systematically cleaned and merged all the monthly CSV files into a single CSV file, preparing the data for subsequent importation into Tableau.

-   **Please note that the large size of the CSV files precludes their storage in this repository and in GitHub's Large File Storage.
-Please folow the instructions in the [citibike.ipynb] (https://github.com/AnaTipps/citybike_challenge/citibike.ipynb) to create your own master CSV file for the use of Tableau.**
+   ** Please be aware that due to the substantial size of the CSV files, they cannot be stored within this repository or in GitHub's Large File Storage.
+To generate your own master CSV file for Tableau utilization, kindly refer to the instructions outlined in [citibike.ipynb]([https://github.com/AnaTipps/citybike_challenge/citibike.ipynb](https://github.com/AnaTipps/citybike_challenge/blob/main/citibike.ipynb)).**